 Integrity is defined as the "firm adherence to a code of especially moral or artistic values" (Merriam-Webster).
-Academic integrity is essential to the Honors experience at Auburn.
+Academic integrity is essential to the Honors College experience at Auburn.
 It is also essential for remaining in the Honors College.

-The Student Academic Honesty Code, found online, describes violations, sanctions, rights and responsibilities of the accused student, and procedures for filing charges.
+The Student Academic Honesty Code, found online, describes violations, sanctions, rights and responsibilities of a student accused of an academic integrity violation, and procedures for filing charges.
 These guidelines apply to all students taking classes at Auburn University.
 Some of the violations not tolerated by Auburn University include: